niceDeve/organism/docs/installation.md

 ### Requirements

 - NVM, node 10 and 12
-- Docker (daemon must be running) Note: on macOS, stay on Docker Desktop 2.3.0.5.
+- Docker (daemon must be running)
+Note: on macOS, stay on Docker Desktop 2.3.0.5.
 The last version 2.4.0 breaks fabric-network 2.x.
+That is funny when you think that Docker has been designed to create environments with well defined software versions.
+Except it's own.
 - Clone this repository

 ### Steps